 Professor John Wheater, Head of Physics Department, University of Oxford

 Boasting five below ground levels, the delivery of the Beecroft Building commenced with the construction of a perimeter secant pile wall to enable the excavation of a 16m deep basement.
 In order to stabilise the piles and adjacent existing buildings during this process ground anchors were drilled sideways into the ground at various levels.
 In June 2016 following nine months of ground works the Beecroft Building finally bottomed out.
 The sub and superstructure, a combination of primarily in-situ and precast concrete, was erected within the following eight months.
 The curtain wall system which covers the majority of the external envelope swiftly followed and is now awaiting installation of the pre-oxidised copper fins which is due to commence in June 2017.

-With the project due for completion in January 2018, the internal fit out and installation of the feature balustrade within the atrium space are also progressing well.
+With the project due for completion in Spring 2018, the internal fit out and installation of the feature balustrade within the atrium space are also progressing well.